davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 # Security Considerations

-Request header fields may expose sensitive information about the user's environment.
-Section 4.1 of {{RFC8942}} discusses some of these considerations.
+Request header fields may expose sensitive information about the user's environment. {{Section 4.1 of RFC8942}} discusses some of these considerations.
 The document augments the capabilities of Client Hints, but does not change these considerations.
 The procedure described in {{critical-ch}} does not result in the user agent sending request headers it otherwise would not have.